-During the time when you are getting a temporary supply of a drug, you should talk with your doctor or other prescriber to decide what to do when your temporary supply runs out.
-Perhaps

-2011 Evidence of Coverage for Health Net Seniority Plus (Employer HMO) 118 there is a different drug covered by the plan that might work just as well for you.
-Or you and your doctor can ask the plan to make an exception for you and cover the drug in the way you would like it to be covered.
-If you and your doctor want to ask for an exception, Chapter 9, Section 6.2 tells what to do.
+During the time when you are getting a temporary supply of a Part D drug, you should talk with your provider to decide what to do when your temporary supply runs out.
+Perhaps there is a different Part D drug covered by the plan that might work just as well for you.
+Or you and your provider can ask the plan to make an exception for you and cover the Part D drug in the way you would like it to be covered.
+If you and your provider want to ask for an exception, see the "Stepby-step: How to ask for a coverage decision, including an exception" portion of the "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)" section of this booklet as it tells what to do.

-Special note about 'creditable coverage':
+Special note about "creditable coverage":

-Each year your employer or retiree group should send you a notice by November 15 that tells if your prescription drug coverage for the next calendar year is "creditable" and the choices you have for drug coverage.
+Each year your employer or retiree group should send you a notice that tells if your prescription drug coverage for the next calendar year is "creditable" and the choices you have for drug coverage.

-If the coverage from the group plan is "creditable," it means that it has drug coverage that pays, on average, at least as much as Medicare's standard drug coverage.
+If the coverage from the group plan is "creditable," it means that the plan has drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.